ketkichakradeo/recipeprediction/README.md

 ## Baseline Model
 **Model Description**
-Our baseline model is a Random Forest Regression Model.
+Our baseline model is a Decision Tree Model.
 We tried to predict the rating of a recipe.
 We utilized a train-test-split model and used a test size of 0.25.

 **Features in the Model**
 In our baseline model, there are a few features we are examining.
 They are: `'minutes'` (quantitative continuous) , `'n_steps'` (ordinal discrete)  and `'n_ingredients'` (ordinal discrete).